By default, the preprocessor looks for header files included by the quote form of the directive

-You can prevent GCC from searching any of the default directories with the -nostdinc option.
-This is useful when you are compiling an operating system kernel or some other program that does not use the standard C library facilities, or the standard C library itself. -I options are not ignored as described above when -nostdinc is in effect.
+Note that you can also prevent the preprocessor from searching any of the default system header directories with the -nostdinc option.
+This is useful when you are compiling an operating system kernel or some other program that does not use the standard C library facilities, or the standard C library itself.